Turkish Naval Forces: ULAQ

+TCB Marlin

+With a ceremony held on 9 January 2024, she entered service in the Turkish Naval Forces as the first UCSV (unmanned combat surface vessel) with the hull number TCB-1101 and name Marlin SİDA.

 Istanbul Naval Museum

 The Istanbul Naval Museum is located in the Beşiktaş district of Istanbul, Turkey.
 It was established in 1897 by the Ottoman Minister of the Navy (Bahriye Nazırı) Bozcaadalı Hasan Hüsnü Pasha.

 The museum contains an important collection of military artifacts pertaining to the Ottoman Navy.
 In the maritime field, it is Turkey's largest museum, with a great variety of collections.
 Around 20,000 pieces are present in its collection, including the late 16th or early 17th century Ottoman Navy galley known as Tarihi Kadırga, built in the period between the reigns of Sultan Murad III (1574–1595) and Sultan Mehmed IV (1648–1687), as evidenced by AMS radiocarbon dating and dendrochronological research.
 She is the only surviving original galley in the world, and has the world's oldest continuously maintained wooden hull.

 Being connected to the Turkish Naval Forces Command, it is also the country's first military museum.

 In the early 21st century a new exhibition building was constructed.
-The construction began in 2008, and the building was reopened on October 4, 2013.
+The construction began in 2008, and the building was reopened on 4 October 2013.
 It has two floors above ground level and one basement floor, all covering 20000 m2.

 The basement consists of diverse items like figureheads, ornaments of naval ships, ship models, and pieces of the Byzantine chain that was used for blocking the entrance of the Golden Horn during the Ottoman conquest of Constantinople (Istanbul) in 1453.
 In the first and second floors, a large number of imperial and other caïques are exhibited.

 Many exhibition items underwent special restoration and conservation works due to deformation of the raw materials caused by heat, light, humidity, atmospheric conditions, vandalism and other factors.